ikelaiah/threadpool-fp/README.md

 unbounded, so its `TryQueue` timeout is accepted for API symmetry but queue capacity cannot time out.
 After `Shutdown`, all `Queue` and `TryQueue` overloads raise `EThreadPoolShutdown`.

+Exception containment does not impose an execution deadline.
+A task or `OnError` handler that blocks indefinitely continues to occupy its worker, and `Shutdown` waits because it drains all accepted work.
+Use application-level timeouts or cancellation inside operations that may block.

 `WaitForAll` is not an admission barrier for unrelated producer threads.
 If producers may still submit concurrently, coordinate them first or call